albordunos/AI_literacy/README.md

 Recommended viewing order:
 1. How to attribute Q1-Q4
 2. Bibliometric Analysis for literature review
-3. Topic modeling for Literature review
+3. Topic modeling for literature review